freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Features

 The \texttt{BondOrder} class enables the calculation of \glspl{bood} \cite{Damasceno2012,Dzugutov1993,Roth1995,Roth2000b,Engel2015}.
-Inspired by the bond-orientational order parameters defined by Steinhardt et al. \cite{Steinhardt1983}, \glspl{bood} characterize the local ordering of systems by calculating the vectors between all neighboring particles in a system and then projecting these onto a sphere.
+Inspired by the bond-orientational order parameters defined by Steinhardt et al. \cite{Steinhardt1983}, \glspl{bood} characterize the local ordering of systems by calculating the vectors between all neighboring particles in a system and then projecting these vectors onto a sphere.
 One example of how \glspl{bood} can be used is to identify $n$-fold ordering in a system; in simple crystal structures with $n$-fold coordination, the \gls{bood} will show $n$ peaks corresponding to the average location of nearest neighbors.

 In addition to the standard \gls{bood} calculation, the class offers some additional modes of operation that can be useful in specific cases.
 One mode involves finding the positions of nearest neighbors in the local coordinate system of a given particle rather than the global coordinate system, which can prevent misidentifying systems with multiple grains \cite{Damasceno2012}.
 Another mode modifies the \gls{bood} to help identify plastic crystals, which appear crystalline due to having translational order but lack orientational ordering.
-In this mode, the nearest neighbor positions relative to each particle are modified by the relative orientations of these particles, creating a \gls{bood} in which positional ordering will no longer appear except when orientational ordering is also present.
+In this mode, the positions of the nearest neighbors of each particle are modified by the relative orientations of the neighboring particles, creating a \gls{bood} in which positional ordering will no longer appear except when orientational ordering is also present.